Historic Win For Constitutional Carry!

 Frequently Asked Questions

-What key Tennessee gun laws were declared unconstitutional?
+What key Tennessee gun laws were recently declared unconstitutional?

 What is the significance of the Hughes v.
-Lee lawsuit ruling?
+Lee lawsuit in Tennessee?

-How does the Bruen decision apply to the Tennessee ruling?
+How does the Bruen decision impact gun laws in Tennessee?

 What are the next steps regarding the Tennessee gun law ruling?

-The state has 30 days to request a revision or file an appeal to the Tennessee State Supreme Court.
-Viewers are encouraged to contact state officials to voice their opinions on the appeal.
+The state of Tennessee has 30 days to request a revision or file an appeal to the Tennessee State Supreme Court.
+Viewers are encouraged to contact the Governor and Attorney General to express their desire for the decision not to be appealed.

 Related News